 Neil Exter joined Third Rock Ventures in 2007 and has more than 20 years of business development and strategic experience facilitating the successful development and implementation of operations and collaborations across the spectrum of newly emerging and established biotechnology companies.
 He plays an integral role in the formation, development and business strategy for portfolio companies.
 Neil has served in key leadership roles in our portfolio companies:

-- Interim chief operating officer of Goldfinch Bio
+- Board member and interim chief operating officer of Goldfinch Bio

 - Board member of Cibiem

 - Board member of Element Science

 - Board member of Pliant Therapeutics

 - Board member and former interim chief business officer of REVOLUTION Medicines